jimshowalter/architecture-enforcer/README.md

 All classes must wind up in a component, or the tool fails with an error (the target state must be completely specified).

-Layers, domains, and packages referred to by a component must exist, or the tool fails with an error.
+Layers, domains, packages, and classes referred to by a component must exist, or the tool fails with an error.

 Components are somewhat analogous to Java 9 modules.
 We chose not to make them be modules, because large Java codebases tend to be legacy codebases, which tend to be on earlier versions of Java that don't support modules.